57blocks/website-article/articles/Exploration of The Web3 Account Abstraction/README.md

 If you finish the code there, click the widget button.
 Then, you can log in to the EOA wallet you like.
 In this demo, we use the [Metamask](https://metamask.io/).

 ### Connecting the EOA Wallet to the AA Wallet
-Here we use react context to create a `SmartAccountClientProvider` to make the AA account client can be used in our DApp, the `smartAccountClient` is created by `createModularAccountAlchemyClient` provided by alchemy, here we need to provide `apiKey` and `signer` to `createModularAccountAlchemyClient`, the apiKey should registered in dynamic website, the signer provided by dynamic.
+Here, we use the react context to create a `SmartAccountClientProvider` to allow the AA account client to be used in our DApp.
+The `smartAccountClient` is created by `createModularAccountAlchemyClient` provided by Alchemy.
+Secondly, we need to provide `apiKey` and `signer` to `createModularAccountAlchemyClient`, the apiKey should be registered at in the Dynamic website, the signer will be provided by the Dynamic.

-Refer to the [example](https://docs.dynamic.xyz/account-abstraction/aa-providers/alchemy) of Dynamic, which links the EOA wallet with Alchemy's AA wallet.
-The main task is to pass the Signer to Alchemy for it use.
-Alchemy will create a AA contract wallet called a Client.
+Refer to this [example](https://docs.dynamic.xyz/account-abstraction/aa-providers/alchemy) of Dynamic, which links the EOA wallet with Alchemy's AA wallet.
+The main task that needs to be completed here is to pass the Signer to Alchemy to use.
+Alchemy will create an AA contract wallet called a Client.
 Through the Client, you can obtain the wallet address and balance, and of course, you can also use the Client to conduct transactions.

 #### **SmartAccountClientProvider.tsx**